hex358/ibserver/README.md

 <ul>
 <li>🛢️ player UIDs storage, secured by sha256-encrypted password </li>
 <li>🖼️ skin compression and containment</li>
-I used FastAPI and MongoDB for everything.
+FastAPI and MongoDB were used.
 </ul>
 <br>
 Even though client save files are stored on hosts device during multiplayer, I didn't want to store player IDs locally - that would have made them easily modifiable.